 - Who is seen

+That’s a big question and does the job, mostly.
 Orson Scott Card’s book on point of view is excellent (though the author himself is a renowned homophobe).
 Paula B’s podcast on point of view is also excellent.
+Listen to that and you’ll know pretty much all you have to know in order to write a story.

-But no matter how much you school up on point of view, the term ‘point of view’ will never distinguish between:
+That said, no matter how much you school up on ‘point of view’, the concept of ‘point of view’ will never distinguish between:

 - narrative voice